janis-commerce/client-creator/README.md

 [![npm version](https://badge.fury.io/js/%40janiscommerce%2Fclient-creator.svg)](https://www.npmjs.com/package/@janiscommerce/client-creator)

 ## Introduction
-This package includes all the generic functionality of the creation of a client at the services.
-It main purpose is to avoid code repetition.
+This package includes all the generic functionality to create, update and remove a client from the services.
+Its main purpose is to avoid code repetition.

 ## Installation
 ```sh